USNavalResearchLaboratory/eispac/QUICK_GUIDE.md

 single EIS slit, and 1D data is assumed to be a single profile.

 `fit_spectra()` returns a `EISFitResult` class instance containing the fit parameter values.
-As well as assorted metadata.
-There are two important class methods that may be of use `.get_params()` and `.get_fit_profile()`.
+As well as assorted metadata, there are two important class methods that may be of use `.get_params()` and `.get_fit_profile()`.

 The method `.get_params()` extracts parameters values by either component number,